-The process of selecting what materials to include in a portfolio requires student teachers and teachers to assess their performance in the classroom as well as the subject matter they have covered.
-A portfolio is not a scrapbook of every lesson plan, unit, or activity an educator has every engaged in with students; it is a small sample of work that best represents his or her teaching skills, subject knowledge, creative presentation, and resourcefulness.
+The process of selecting what materials to include in a portfolio requires aspiring teachers to assess their performance in the classroom as well as the subject matter they have covered.
+A portfolio is not a scrapbook of every lesson plan, unit, or activity an educator has ever engaged in; it is a small sample of work that best represents your teaching skills, subject knowledge, creative presentation, and resourcefulness.

 Printed vs electronic

-Portfolios can either be in electronic or paper form.
+Portfolios can be in electronic or paper form.
 Both formats have benefits.
-The paper portfolio can be very useful during an in-person interview because it provides visual examples of their work and creativity to a prospective Principal or Vice Principal.
-Electronic portfolios have many advantages.
-Principals can both preview the portfolio prior to an interview allowing them a chance to prepare and personalize their interview questions, and review the portfolio after an interview to help them remember who you were among the group of candidates.
+A print portfolio can be very useful during an in-person interview because it provides visual examples of your work and creativity to a prospective employer.
+Electronic portfolios can allow your interviewer to preview the portfolio prior to an interview allowing them a chance to prepare and personalize their interview questions, as well as to review the portfolio after an interview to help them remember who you were among the group of candidates.

 Most people create a digital portfolio because it’s easier to share.
 If web development isn’t your strong suit, try one of these websites as a coding-free alternative to digital portfolio creation.